Click here for your FREE

 helps highlight and emphasize points in your copy.
 However, if color is not used

-across to your targeted audience.
-In fact, it may confuse your audience if you use
+to your targeted audience.
+In fact, it may confuse your audience if you use colors that

-colors that are not appropriate to your target market.
-For example, if your company
+are not appropriate to your target market.
+For example, if your company provides

-provides weight loss services and your website is a bright pink, you may be
+weight loss services and your website is a bright pink, you may be actually making

 Color also triggers emotions and memories on web pages.
 Think about how you